Sarah Fathallah on speaking as a means of critical reflection

 “Aside from that [and] on a more selfish note, I’ve met some people at conferences that were more important keynotes – the stars of the show.
 People that I was literally fan-girling over them and it’s been really nice to meet some folks that I hold in very high regards.”

-On her process for preparing talks
+On her process for developing talks

 When describing how she ideates topics and builds talks, Sarah talked about her love of research.